AntoineTorrezSuzano/GensoWall/README.md

 Then you can connect your phone with a cable to the PC Sadly for my Galaxy A55 5G I got "Something went wrong" while I wanted to try out the project on it, can't tell what did go wrong

+Solution was found and the cause of the problem too

+The problem : The phone wasn't on the same network as the computer, they need to be on the same network to access (ceff-5 wifi is not connected to the network as the pcs)
+Solution : While phone is pluged, use the -- --tunnel flag while being as : `npm run android -- --tunnel`